dotnet/machinelearning/docs/code/MlNetCookBook.md

 // Create the ML.NET context.
 var context = new MLContext();

-// Create the data view.
+// Create the data view from an IEnumerable.
 // This method will use the definition of IrisData to understand what columns there are
 // in the data view.
 However, the objects in ML.NET are only "promises" of data since
 // ML.NET operations are lazy.
 One way to get a look at the data is with Schema Comprehension.
-// Refer to this document for more information - https://github.com/dotnet/machinelearning/blob/master/docs/code/SchemaComprehension.md var data = context.CreateDataView(dataArray);
+// Refer to this document for more information - https://github.com/dotnet/machinelearning/blob/master/docs/code/SchemaComprehension.md var data = context.Data.LoadFromEnumerable(dataArray);

 // Use a FileStream to create a file.
 Use the stream and the data view in the "SaveAsBinary" method. using(var stream = new FileStream("./iris.idv", FileMode.Create))